 Continue your stroll through the neighbourhood and a short distance from Fischer's you'll reach Wigmore Hall, one of the world's most important recital venues with over 400 events a year.
 Also in the area is the Sherlock Holmes Museum dedicated to the life and times of Sherlock Holmes, featuring an interior exactly as described in Conan Doyle's fantastic stories.
 While those with an interest in the latest scientific advances may find a visit to the Wellcome Collection a welcome way to spend a few hours.

 Worth a browse

 Marylebone and its High Street include a number of shops and markets worth perusing.
-Just moments away from Fisher's on the High Street, you can wander into Daunt Books, an elegant Edwardian independent book store.
+Just moments away from Fischer's you can wander into Daunt Books, an elegant Edwardian independent book store.
 Then, make your way through a plethora of stores such as Anthropologie, Diptyque, Le Creuset, Farrow and Ball, Space NK, J Crew, The Conran Shop, Maje and more, as well as many independent boutiques.
-On Sunday's from 10am - 2pm, Marylebone Farmer's Market is open with stalls selling the very best local produce.

 On Sundays, from 10am - 2pm, Marylebone Farmer's Market is open with stalls selling the very best local seasonal produce.